haiderrizvi92/Kubernetes-on-RHEL/README.md

-This Git repository contains supporting files for the "Certified Kubernetes Administrator (CKA)" video course.
-See https://sandervanvugt.com for more details.
-It is also used in the "CKA Crash Course" available at https://learning.oreilly.com.

 ## Lab Environment Requirements (RHEL Version)

 In this course, you need to build your own lab environment.
 The lab environment should consist of **3 virtual machines**, running **Red Hat Enterprise Linux (RHEL) 9.5 or later**.